igrishaev/pg/doc/025-notifications.md

 Keep in mind that the listenting connection is passive: you won't get any of pending messages unless you interact with the database somehow.
 Running an empty query from time to time would solve the problem.
 Again, you may have a backgound loop or a scheduled task that does it for you.

-To stop receiving notifications from a certain channel, call unlisten:
+To stop receiving notifications from a certain channel, call `unlisten`:

 ~~~clojure
 (pg/unlisten conn2 channel)